-- Discontinue the use of Aspirin, Aspirin-like products, herbal medication, nonsteroidal anti-inflammatory medications one week prior to your surgery.
-This will be discussed at your pre-surgical consultation. - If you are on a blood thinner such as Coumadin, please let the pre-admission nurse know so appropriate arrangements can be made prior to surgery.

-• Please do not take your usual morning prescription medications on the morning of your surgery unless instructed by the pre-admission RN and then only take the medication with a small sip of water.
+- Discontinue the use of aspirin, aspirin-like products, herbal medication and nonsteroidal anti-inflammatory medications one week prior to your surgery.
+This will be discussed at your presurgical consultation. - If you are on a blood thinner, such as Coumadin, please let the preadmission nurse know so appropriate arrangements can be made prior to surgery. - Please do not take your usual morning prescription medications on the morning of your surgery unless instructed by your primary care physician, and then only take the medication with a small sip of water.

-□ If your surgeon has told you to donate your own blood
+If your surgeon has told you to donate your own blood

 Call your local blood bank to arrange for this.
-You may start donating blood 3 weeks before your surgery.
+You may start donating blood three weeks before your surgery.

-Note: The blood bank may charge a fee for this service depending on your insurance coverage.
+Note: The blood bank may charge a fee for this service, depending on your insurance coverage.

-🗆 If you need any dental work
+If you need any dental work